 Representation: A student wishing to appeal a sanction does so of their own volition, without proxy or representation.

-Non-appealable Sanctions: Removal from residence and trespass notices are made at the final discretion of the Director, Office of Student Experience, in consultation with the Vice President Administration, The University of Waterloo, Campus Police and other municipal, provincial and federal authorities where applicable.
+Non-appealable Sanctions: Removal from residence and trespass notices are made at the final discretion of the Director of Student Affairs, in consultation with the Vice President Administration, The University of Waterloo, Campus Police and other municipal, provincial and federal authorities where applicable.
 Such sanctions are not appealable through the St. Jerome’s University Residence Appeal process.

-First year students are asked to complete and return a Roommate Selection and Personal Information Form which will aid the Director, Office of Student Experience and the Dons in room and roommate allocations.
+First year students are asked to complete and return a Roommate Selection and Personal Information Form which will aid the Residence & Student Life Coordinator and the Dons in room and roommate allocations.

 For returning students, room allocations are done in a live lottery.
 The Residence Office will provide the specific details for the lottery in March of each year.

-All room allocations and returning contract offers are approved by the Director, Office of Student Experience, in consultation with the residence staff.
+All room allocations and returning contract offers are approved by the Residence & Student Life Coordinator, in consultation with the residence staff.

-The Director, Office of Student Experience maintains final decision-making authority on both roommates and room allocations.
-Room changes are discouraged and are not permitted without the permission of the Director, Office of Student Experience.
+The Residence Office maintains final decision-making authority on both roommates and room allocations.
+Room changes are discouraged and are not permitted without the permission of the Residence Office.